-Books, for a couple of years and lately I've had the pleasure of writing a few articles that have appeared in the Miami Herald, Southern Maryland This Is Living, Recreation News, Montgomery magazine, and Hotline.
-Other articles will soon be in Washingtonian and Everyday Home.
+Books, for a couple of years, and lately I've had the pleasure of writing a few articles that have appeared in the Miami Herald, Southern Maryland This Is Living, Recreation News, Montgomery magazine, and Hotline.
+Other articles are in the current issues of Washingtonian and Everyday Home.

 I spent the better part of two years writing and updating a couple of travel guide books and two history books (so much fun!).
 I've traveled a little bit in the past few months, visiting Arlington, Virginia; Southern Maryland, and Atlantic City.

-Of course, I'm always eager for new assignments ...
-I've compiled two booklets about historic hotels (the old Washington Statler and the Shoreham Hotel) and I love bringing history to life in that kind of assignment.
+Of course, I'm always eager for new assignments.
+I've compiled two booklets about historic hotels (the old Washington Statler and the Shoreham hotels) and I love bringing history to life in that kind of assignment.
 I also enjoy writing about marketing and anything to do with the hospitality and travel industry.

 Yes, assignments are accepted.